prebid/prebid.github.io/dev-docs/bidders/ix.md

 ```

 6. Enable user syncing by adding the following code in the <code>[pbjs.setConfig()](https://docs.prebid.org/dev-docs/publisher-api-reference/setConfig.html)</code> function.
 Index strongly recommends enabling user syncing through iFrames.
 This functionality improves DSP user match rates and increases the Index bid rate and bid price.
-Be sure to call <code>pbjs.setConfig() </code>only once.
-This configuration is optional in Prebid, but required by Index.  \
+Be sure to call `pbjs.setConfig()` only once.
+This configuration is optional in Prebid, but required by Index.   <br />
-<strong>Note</strong>: While we recommend iFrame-based user syncing, we also support image-based user syncing.
+**Note:** While we recommend iFrame-based user syncing, we also support image-based user syncing.
 If both are enabled, we will default to using iFrame, because it allows us more flexibility to optimize the frequency, timing, and coverage for syncing.     <br />
 ```javascript
 pbjs.setConfig({
     userSync: {